gvwilson/sdxjs/data-table/index.md

 try some operations,
 record their execution times and memory use, and then compare them.
+Crucially,
+the answer will depend on both the implementations themselves and on what mix of operations we measure.
+For example,
-The answer will depend on both the implementations and on what mix of operations we measure: for example, if one strategy works better for filter and another for select, the ratio of filters to selects may determine which is "best".
+if one strategy works better for filter and another for select, the ratio of filters to selects may determine which is "best".